kevin-smets/android-chromium/README.md

 Finally, after Google announced support from Chromium in Android WebView, it seems like the `AndroidWebView` apk target out of the Chromium source tree was ready to use, so I added that as well.

+I also re-factored the whole thing to use Gradle with the [Android Gradle plugin](http://tools.android.com/tech-docs/new-build-system/user-guide).
+It works happily with [Android Studio](https://developer.android.com/sdk/installing/studio.html).

+## Targets
 You can choose to build and install one or all of the following apk targets and use any of the as the base of your project:
 * Chromium `content-shell` - the core browser underpinnings with a very simple Android UI that you can tune
 * Chromium `testshell` - everything in `content-shell` but includes some Chrome features like sync, autofill, tab support (but you have to build your own UI for tabs currently), and a few other features
 * Chromium `android-webview` - implements the [WebView](xhttps://developer.android.com/reference/android/webkit/WebView.html) API with Chromium underneath.

-I also re-factored the whole thing to use Gradle with the [Android Gradle plugin](http://tools.android.com/tech-docs/new-build-system/user-guide).
-It works happily with [Android Studio](https://developer.android.com/sdk/installing/studio.html).
+Details on how to build below.

+### Asset and Resource URLs
+Note: `android_webview` supports Android asset/res urls like `file:///android_asset` and `file:///android_res` but `content-shell` and `testshell` do not.
+It isn't a herculean effort to work around it, however.  `android-webview` includs a simple file in `assets/asset_file.html` that you can load when you launch the app.
+Just put in the url: `file:///android_asset/asset_file.html` and it will display as expected.

 ## What Do I Do With This